DennyHo2020/Yelp/README.md

 Yelp is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: 13 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [X] Table rows for search results should be dynamic height according to the content height.
-(3pt)
+- Table rows for search results are dynamic height according to the content height.
-- [X] Custom cells should have the proper Auto Layout constraints. (+5pt)
+- Custom cells has the proper Auto Layout constraints.
-- [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (+2pt)
+- Search bar is in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

-The following **stretch** features are implemented:

-- [ ] Infinite scroll for restaurant results. (+3pt)
-- [ ] Implement map view of restaurant results. (+3pt)
-- [ ] Implement the restaurant detail page. (+2pt)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough